10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 ### Global

-* `@font-face`: Defines the fonts available throughout the application.
+* **`@font-face`:** Defines the fonts available throughout the application.

-* media queries: When using tools like PostCSS, `@custom-media` rules should be placed here for global breakpoints.
+* **Media queries:** When using tools like PostCSS, `@custom-media` rules should be placed here for global breakpoints.

-* CSS Custom Properties: Also known as variables.
+* **CSS Custom Properties:** Also known as variables.
 When placed in :root, they provide access to all components across the application.

-* mixins: If using PostCSS, global mixins should also be defined at this level.
+* **Mixins:** If using PostCSS, global mixins should also be defined at this level.

-* defaults: Set application-wide defaults, such as box-sizing, global outline behavior, and other foundational styles.
-Keep this section minimal, as there typically aren’t many styles applied at this level.
+* **Defaults:** Set application-wide defaults, such as box-sizing, global outline behavior, and other foundational styles.
+Keep this section minimal, as there typically aren't many styles applied at this level.

 ### Elements